-The National Cancer Institute (NCI) established the Cancer Systems Biology Consortium https://csbconsortium.org/ (CSBC) to support computational systems biology approaches to cancer research in recognition of the opportunity that the integration of experimental biology and computational modeling has to test and validate novel hypotheses in cancer research.
-The CSBC web site includes descriptions of the CSBC portfolio of NCI-funded projects that are examples of the type of applications this RFA seeks to attract.
+NCI established the Cancer Systems Biology Consortium (CSBC) to support computational systems biology approaches to cancer research in recognition of the potential for the integration of experimental biology and computational modeling to test and validate novel hypotheses in cancer research.
+The CSBC website includes descriptions of the CSBC portfolio of NCI-funded projects that are examples of the type of applications this RFA seeks to attract.
 Applications that propose projects focused on purely bioinformatic analyses of omics data or propose correlative studies without a mathematical or computational model are not responsive to this RFA.
 CPRIT expects the outcomes of activities supported by this RFA to lead to new insights into cancer biology or clinical outcomes in the long term.
 The degree of relevance to reducing the burden of cancer is a critical criterion for evaluation of projects for funding by CPRIT (section 10.4.1).